 Many companies do not know they are eligible for tax credits and miss out on opportunities and profit.
 We are here to make sure your business gets the deserved cash payment.

 Veritas Noble has 25 years of practical business experience to bring to the table.
 Our dedicated experts understand what activities meet an “advance in science” for SMEs, as well as the Research and Development Expenditure Credit for a large company.
-Submitting financial and technical information to HMRC is paramount to getting the claim approved.
+Submitting financial and technical information is paramount to HMRC is paramount to getting approved.
 We submit qualifying costs, based on our deep understanding of the requirements, and everything else that is necessary for the application process.

 Let us handle the details so that your business can get the cash payment from the UK government that enables your team to develop new products.
 Working with us is risk-free as we do not collect any money upfront.
 Only when you receive funds back on qualifying R&D expenditure, do you pay us a pre agreed fee.